Adjunct Lecturer, Vibraphone

-Ed Smith's music career as a jazz vibraphonist and percussionist spans more than three decades.
-He has performed with distinguished artists such as John Cage, Phil Wilson, Eric Sammut, Louie Bellson, Johnny Mathis, Glen Velez, Trichy Sankaran, Nyoman Wenten, Hands On’Semble and many others.
-Recently, Ed was endorsed by the instrument manufacture, Malletech, and has introduced their revolutionary vibraphone to Europe at the Italian Percussive Arts Society “Days of Percussion” in Fermo, Italy.
-In April of 2010 he performed on it at Juilliard, Rutgers and William Paterson University.
-Malletech also manufactures Ed’s signature vibe mallets.
+Ed Smith's music career as a jazz vibraphonist and percussionist spans four decades.
+He has performed with distinguished artists such as John Cage, Phil Wilson, Louie Bellson, Johnny Mathis, Ed Soph, Glen Velez, Trichy Sankaran, Hands On’Semble and many others.
+In 2009 Smith was endorsed by the instrument manufacture Malletech and introduced their revolutionary vibraphone to Europe at the Italian Percussive Arts Society “Days of Percussion” in Fermo, Italy.
+In April 2010 he performed on it at Juilliard, Rutgers and William Paterson University.
+Smith performed a solo vibraphone concert at the 2012 Percussive Arts Society International Convention (PASIC).
+Malletech also manufactures Smith’s signature vibe mallets.

-Eastfield College; private study with David Friedman in New York, N
+Eastfield College; private study with David Friedman in New York City, N.Y.

-Numerous travels to Bali, Indonesia since 1995 to study the music of the shadow puppet play on the gamelan instrument Gender Wayang.Study of the large Balinese gamelan orchestra gong kebyar since 2002.
+Numerous travels to Bali, Indonesia since 1995 to study the music of the shadow puppet play on the gamelan instrument gender wayang.Study of the large Balinese gamelan orchestra gong kebyar since 2002.

 Over 35 years of performing jazz in concerts and clubs, teaching at numerous summer mallet camps